laurenchilutti/GFDL_atmos_cubed_sphere/CODE_STYLE.md

 * Trim all trailing whitespace from every line (some editors can do this automatically).
-* No <Tab> characters.
+* No tab characters.
-* Supply a header for each file with a description of the file and the author(s) name or GitHub ID.
+* A copy of the FV3 Gnu Lesser General Public License Header must be included at the top of each file.
-* A copy of the [Gnu Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) must be included at the top of each file.
+* Supply an author block for each file with a description of the file and the author(s) name or GitHub ID.
 * Documentation should be written so that it can be parsed by [Doxygen](http://www.doxygen.nl/).
 * All variables should be defined, and include units.
 Unit-less variables should be marked `unitless`
 * Provide detailed descriptions of modules, interfaces, functions, and subroutines